 By Catherine I. R. Pontoriero, Esq.

-If you have further questions when interpreting this bill or need assistance in reviewing your handbooks and/or training materials to ensure compliance, please reach out to the NFC Attorney with whom you typically work or call us at 973.665.9100.
+If you need assistance complying with this new law or have any questions on non-compete agreements in California or other jurisdictions, please reach out to the NFC Attorney with whom you typically work or call us at 619-292-0515.